 Answer:

 - The poet personally holds the conviction that the world will primarily end in fire because he was a victim of the fiery aspect of desire.
-He has mentioned the same in the poem also.
+He has mentioned the same in the poem.

 - “From what I’ve tasted desire I hold with those who favor fire.”